drolsonmi/SnowCollegeClasses/math1040online/Lectures/Solutions/17_2_Solution3a.md

 #### Answer to Practice Problem 3
+A coffee shop claims that the average temperature of its freshly brewed coffee is 160°F with a standard deviation of 5°F. A health inspector randomly samples 41 cups of coffee.

 1. What is the probability that the temperature of a single cup is between 158°F and 162°F?
     * The probability is found by finding the area between the two values on a standardized normal distribution using a Z-Table or a calculator
         * On a Z-Table,